 IMPORTANT: Determine that part depth D does not exceed the value given in Table 1-1 and Figure 1-1.
-For special applications, consult the Company Applications Engineering Department.
+For special applications, consult the D-M-E Company Applications Engineering Department.

 Verification of basic dimensions A, B, C, and D, (Table 1-1 and Figure 1-1) assure that the part does not exceed design limits of standard Collapsible Cores.
 Departure from standards is frequently possible with specially designed units.
-Consult the DME Applications Engineering Department to determine if it is possible to make a special core for your application if it should fall outside the standard core range (including longer molding lengths, special diameters, special collapse and even numbers and size of segments).
+Consult D-M-E Company Applications Engineering Department to determine if it is possible to make a special core for your application if it should fall outside the standard core range (including longer molding lengths, special diameters, special collapse and even numbers and size of segments).